realaryanpatil/realaryanpatil/README.md

 ### - Has a lousy laptop

-## Now read some Hobbit propaganda!
+## Now read some Hobbit propaganda

 In the middle of the earth in the land of the Shire, lives a brave little hobbit whom we all admire.